OISF/suricata/doc/userguide/rules/intro.rst

     :example-rule-emphasis:`drop` tcp $HOME_NET any -> $EXTERNAL_NET any (msg:"ET TROJAN Likely Bot Nick in IRC (USA +..)"; flow:established,to_server; flowbits:isset,is_proto_irc; content:"NICK "; pcre:"/NICK .*USA.*[0-9]{3,}/i"; reference:url,doc.emergingthreats.net/2008124; classtype:trojan-activity; sid:2008124; rev:2;)

+Valid actions are:

+* alert - generate an alert
+* pass - stop further inspection of the packet
+* drop - drop packet and generate alert
+* reject - send RST/ICMP unreach error to the sender of the matching packet.
+* rejectsrc - same as just `reject`
+* rejectdst - send RST/ICMP error packet to receiver of the matching packet.
+* rejectboth - send RST/ICMP error packets to both sides of the conversation.

+.. note:: In IPS mode, using any of the `reject` actions also enables `drop`.

 For more information see :ref:`suricata-yaml-action-order`.